cloud-66-internal/help.cloud66.com/_includes/how-to-guides/deployment/building-a-manifest-file.md

 As for `web` or `custom_web` processes, you can specify a `restart_signal` which will be sent to the process serving web.
 This is useful for web servers that can do "phased" or zero-downtime restarts.

-All processes restart during each redeployment of the stack.
+All processes restart during each redeployment of the application.
 If you want to avoid this, you can set `restart_on_deploy` to `false`.

 Default values for each process type are: